Stephen Hance: Ordained ministry

 Hance was ordained in the Church of England as a deacon on 26 September 1993, and as a priest on 2 October 1994 — both times by Timothy Bavin, Bishop of Portsmouth, at Portsmouth Cathedral.
 From 1993 to 1996, he served his curacy at St Jude's Church, Southsea in the Diocese of Portsmouth.
 He then moved to the Diocese of London to join the Tollington Team as Team Vicar of St Mark's Church, Tollington Park.
 From 1997 to 1999, he was also a member of the Bishop of Stepney's Council.

 In 1999, Hance moved to the Diocese of Southwark to take up his first incumbency.
 From 1999 to 2013, he served as Vicar of the Church of the Ascension, Balham Hill.
 From 1999 to 2004, he was also Director of Post-Ordination Training for the Kingston Episcopal Area.
 In 2013, he joined Southwark Cathedral as Canon Missioner and was also appointed Director of Mission and Evangelism for the Diocese of Southwark.
 In 2015, he was elected a member of the General Synod of the Church of England.

 On 5 June 2017, it was announced that he would be the next Dean of Derby, the first among equals in the chapter of Derby Cathedral and the most senior priest in the Diocese of Derby.
 He was installed as dean during a service on 30 September 2017.

 In 2019 he was appointed the Church of England's National Lead for Evangelism and Witness, based at Church House, Westminster; he resigned the Deanery on 30 September 2019 and took up the new role.

 In October 2023, Hance was appointed Dean of Toronto and Rector of St. James Cathedral.
 He was installed in the Cathedral on 14 January 2024.

 Views

-Hance is as a liberal Evangelical Anglican.
+Hance describes himself as a liberal Evangelical Anglican.
 He has spoken out against the perception that the Diocese of Southwark has a Liberal Catholic bias.